-- (1) A reference to crime and disorder reduction is a reference to- - (a) reduction of crime and disorder (including anti-social and other behaviour adversely affecting the local environment), - (b) combating the misuse of drugs, alcohol and other substances, and - (c) reduction of re-offending. - (2) In this section "anti-social behaviour" means behaviour by a person which causes or is likely to cause harassment, alarm or distress to one or more other persons not of the same household as the person. - (3) This section applies for the purposes of this Part.
+- reduction of crime and disorder (including anti-social and other behaviour adversely affecting the local environment), - combating the misuse of drugs, alcohol and other substances, and - reduction of re-offending. - (2) In this section "anti-social behaviour" means behaviour by a person which causes or is likely to cause harassment, alarm or distress to one or more other persons not of the same household as the person. - (3) This section applies for the purposes of this Part.